chinmay-sh/Machine-Learning-Stanford/README.md

 # Machine Learning (Stanford - Coursera)

-This is my solution to all the programming assignments and quizzes of Machine-Learning (Coursera) taught by Andrew Ng.
+This is my solution to all the programming assignments of Machine-Learning (Coursera) taught by Andrew Ng.
 This course provides a broad idea of Machine Learning Algorithms.

 ## Contents